OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Introduction

 \section{Introduction}

 Optimization is a study of finding the best solutions to a given problem.
 In this field, global optimization searches for the globally best solution among all possible ones.
-The famous No Free Lunch Theorem (NFLT) \cite{Wolpert1997NFL} indicates the significance of prior knowledge to a global optimizer, since the performance difference between optimizers depends on how their \emph{a priori} assumptions match with the inherent regularities of problem.

-In view of the understanding of problem knowledge, there are generally two basic principles on optimizer design: \emph{narrow-spectrum} and \emph{broad-spectrum}.
-With rich problem information, narrow-spectrum methods usually highlight the utilization of strong prior knowledge related with the target problem by struggling to capture problem regularities and structures.
-Hence the principle can only focus on efficiently solving specific type of problems by putting corresponding inductive bias onto optimizer \cite{Serafino2014optimizingNFL}, such as backpropagation \cite{Lecun1988BP}, iterative closest point algorithm\cite{Chetverikov2002ICP}, FBGAN \cite{FBGAN}, CbAs \cite{CBAS}, DbAs \cite{DBAS}, MetricGAN \cite{fu2019metricgan}, and PGATS \cite{PGATS}.

-However, for many emerging or complex real-world optimization problems \cite{Dulacarnold2019ChallengesRL,thor2020generic,li2019deep}, little or even no information is available on their internal analytical details, e.g., gradient or landscape characteristics.
-These problems are termed as black-box optimization (BBO) \cite{Audet2017DFOtextbook,Rios2013DFOreview}.
-The absence of internal information to BBO problems makes choosing proper strong \emph{a priori} assumption for selecting or designing optimizer difficult.

-To deal with the challenge of information deficiency, \emph{broad-spectrum} optimizers generally maximize performance with little \emph{a priori} knowledge on target BBO problems, mitigating the black-box challenge of insufficient information.
-They use weak \emph{a priori} assumption to expand applicable scope but may waste substantial resources searching undesirable regions.
-Therefore, these methods expect comparable performance when solving different problems via strong configurability, i.e., balance exploration-exploitation (E-E) trade-off, such as Nelder-Mead method \cite{Nelder1965Simplex}, genetic algorithms \cite{Holland1975GA}, particle swarm optimization (PSO) \cite{Eberhart1995PSO}, and estimation of distribution algorithms (EDAs) \cite{Hauschild2011EDAsurvey}.
-As perhaps one of the most prominent broad-spectrum methods \cite{Hansen2014PrincipledGeneral}, the well-known evolutionary strategy with covariance matrix adaptation (CMA-ES) \cite{Hansen2003CMAES} iteratively estimates the better region by adaptively reshaping the Gaussian model, which has achieved many successes \cite{Kampf2009hybrid,Loshchilov2016CMAESnn,wang2019evolving}.
+We are interested in BBO problems: {

+} where $n$ is the dimensionality of the searching domain $\Omega$.
+The ``black box'' means we have little information about $f$ but the function value $f(\boldsymbol{x})$ indicating the quality of the candidate solution $\boldsymbol{x}$.